 NJ Possession of CDS in a Motor Vehicle N.J.S.A.
 39:4-49.1 – Possession of Controlled Dangerous Substances in NJ

-“In New Jersey, possession of a controlled dangerous substance in a motor vehicle can result in the loss of your driver’s license and prison time.
+“In New Jersey, possession of a controlled dangerous substance in a motor vehicle can result in fines and other consequences.
 Our drug defense strategies can help you fight and potentially beat your case.”

 Possession of CDS in a motor vehicle is typically charged when a driver is pulled over by the police and caught with drugs either in their pockets or in the car’s glove box.
-Even if you are caught with prescription pills (minus the prescription), you could lose your driver’s license for two (2) years, in addition to other penalties outlined below.
-You can (and probably will) still be charged for additional violations related to the specific drugs (such as possession of marijuana under 50 grams and possession of drug paraphernalia).
+Even if you are caught with prescription pills (minus the prescription), you could face heavy financial penalties, in addition to facing criminal charges for drug possession.
+You can (and probably will) still be charged for additional violations related to the specific drugs (such as cocaine possession and possession of drug paraphernalia).